oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

     +-----------------+         +-------------------------------------------------+

 In this architecture, the JavaScript code is first loaded from a static web host into the browser (A), and the application then runs in the browser.
-The application checks with the BFF if there is an active session (B).
+The application checks with the BFF if there is an active session by calling a "check session" API endpoint (B).
 If an active session is found, the application resumes its authenticated state and skips forward to step J.

-When no active session is found, the JavaScript application calls out to the BFF (C) to initiate the Authorization Code flow with the PKCE extension (described in {{pattern-bff-flow}}), to which the BFF responds by redirecting the browser to the authorization endpoint (D).
+When no active session is found, the JavaScript application triggers a navigation to the BFF (C) to initiate the Authorization Code grant type with the PKCE extension (described in {{pattern-bff-flow}}), to which the BFF responds by redirecting the browser to the authorization endpoint (D).
 When the user is redirected back, the browser delivers the authorization code to the BFF (E), where the BFF can then exchange it for tokens at the token endpoint (F) using its client credentials and PKCE code verifier.

-The BFF associates the obtained tokens with the user's session (See {{pattern-bff-sessions}}) and includes the relevant information in a cookie that is included in the response to the browser (G).
+The BFF associates the obtained tokens with the user's session (See {{pattern-bff-sessions}}) and sets a cookie in the response to keep track of this session (G).
 This response to the browser will also trigger the reloading of the JavaScript application (H).
 When this application reloads, it will check with the BFF for an existing session (I), allowing the JavaScript application to resume its authenticated state.

 When the JavaScript application in the browser wants to make a request to the resource server, it sends a request to the corresponding endpoint on the BFF (J).
 This request will include the cookie set in step G, allowing the BFF to obtain the proper tokens for this user's session.
 The BFF removes the cookie from the request, attaches the user's access token to the request, and forwards it to the actual resource server (K).
 The BFF then forwards the response back to the browser-based application (L).

 ### Implementation Details

+#### Session and OAuth Endpoints {#bff_endpoints}

+The BFF provides a set of endpoints that are crucial to implement the interactions between the browser-based application and the BFF.
+This section discusses these endpoints in a bit more detail to clarify their purpose and use cases.

+The "check session" endpoint (Steps B and I in the diagram above) is an API endpoint called by the browser-based application.
+The request will carry session information when available, allowing the BFF to check for an active session.
+The response should indicate to the browser-based application whether the session is active.
+Additionally, the BFF can include other information, such as identity information about the authenticated user.

+The endpoint that initializes the Authorization Code grant type (step C) is contacted by the browser through a navigation.
+When the JavaScript application detects an unauthenticated state after checking the session (step B), it can navigate the browser to this endpoint.
+Doing so allows the BFF to respond with a redirect, which takes the browser to the authorization server.
+The endpoint to initialize this flow is typically included as the "login" endpoint by libraries that support OAuth 2.0 for confidential clients running on a web server.
+Note that it is also possible for the BFF to initialize the Authorization Code grant type in step B, when it detects the absence of an active session.
+In that case, the BFF would return the initialization URI in the response and expect the JavaScript application to trigger a navigation event with this URI.
+However, this scenario requires a custom implementation and makes it harder to use standard OAuth libraries.

+The endpoint that receives the authorization code (step E) is called by a navigation event from within the browser.
+At this point, the JavaScript application is not loaded and not in a position to handle the redirect.
+Similar to the initialization of the flow, the endpoint to handle the redirect is offered by standard OAuth libraries.
+The BFF can respond to this request with a redirect that triggers the browser to load the  JavaScript application.

+Finally, the BFF can also offer a "logout" endpoint to the JavaScript application, which is not depicted in the diagram above.
+The exact behavior of the logout endpoint depends on the application requirements.
+Note that standard OAuth libraries typically also offer an implementation of the "logout" endpoint.

 #### Refresh Tokens

 It is recommended to use both access tokens and refresh tokens, as it enables access tokens to be short-lived and minimally scoped (e.g., using {{RFC8707}}).
-When using refresh tokens, the BFF obtains the refresh token in step F and associates it with the user's session.
+When using refresh tokens, the BFF obtains the refresh token (step F) and associates it with the user's session.

-If the BFF notices that the user's access token has expired and the BFF has a refresh token, it can run a Refresh Token flow to obtain a fresh access token.
-These steps are not shown in the diagram, but would occur between step J and K. Note that this BFF client is a confidential client, so it will use its client authentication in the Refresh Token request.
+If the BFF notices that the user's access token has expired and the BFF has a refresh token, it can run a Refresh Token grant type to obtain a fresh access token.
+These steps are not shown in the diagram, but would occur between step J and K. Note that this BFF client is a confidential client, so it will use its client authentication in the refresh token request.

-When the refresh token expires, there is no way to recover without running an entirely new Authorization Code flow.
+When the refresh token expires, there is no way to obtain a valid access token without running an entirely new Authorization Code grant type.
 Therefore, it is recommended to configure the lifetime of the cookie-based session managed by the BFF to be equal to the maximum lifetime of the refresh token.
 Additionally, when the BFF learns that a refresh token for an active session is no longer valid, it is recommended to invalidate the session.

 #### Cookie-based Session Management {#pattern-bff-sessions}

-The BFF relies on traditional browser cookies to keep track of the user's session, which is used to access the user's tokens.
+The BFF relies on browser cookies ({{draft-ietf-httpbis-rfc6265bis}}) to keep track of the user's session, which is used to access the user's tokens.
 Cookie-based sessions, both server-side and client-side, have some downsides.

-Server-side sessions only expose a session identifier and keep all data on the server.
+Server-side sessions expose only a session identifier and keep all data on the server.
 Doing so ensures a great level of control over active sessions, along with the possibility to revoke any session at will.
 The downside of this approach is the impact on scalability, requiring solutions such as "sticky sessions", or "session replication".
 Given these downsides, using server-side sessions with a BFF is only recommended in small-scale scenarios.

 Client-side sessions push all data to the browser in a signed, and optionally encrypted, object.
 This pattern absolves the server of keeping track of any session data, but severely limits control over active sessions and makes it difficult to handle session revocation.
 However, when client-side sessions are used in the context of a BFF, these properties change significantly.
 Since the cookie-based session is only used to obtain a user's tokens, all control and revocation properties follow from the use of access tokens and refresh tokens.
 It suffices to revoke the user's access token and/or refresh token to prevent ongoing access to protected resources, without the need to explicitly invalidate the cookie-based session.